 Hamilton, who has won the USGP five times in his career, hopes to keep up his dominance amidst a heated race for the Drivers' Championship.
 As Vettel falls promptly behind him after the first run of the day, it appears as if Ferrari may have things sorted out following a string of problems in the last three races.

 Rain fell early in the day forcing the field to first run on intermediate tires before switching to ultra-softs.
 Lead changes came in swings as Hamilton initially set the pace in the wet before Verstappen and eventually Felipe Massa, who finished sixth, trumped his time of 1m50.146s.
 Vettel was the first to run on dry tires, briefly holding the lead before Hamilton came along to perform the best lap of the day.

 The bottom half consisted of Toro Rosso and Sauber, both of which are introducing new drivers at Austin.
-Brendon Hartley ran a 1m39.267s in his first time driving a Formula 1 car since 2012 while Red Bull sister driver, Daniel Ricciardo, fell in the standings to sixteenth after spinning off and eventually recovering without damage.
-McLaren star Fernando Alonso only completed four laps after the team discovered a hydraulic leak, knocking him to the twentieth position in FP1.
+Brendon Hartley ran a 1m39.267s in his first time driving a Formula 1 car since 2012 while Red Bull sister driver Daniel Ricciardo fell in the standings to sixteenth after spinning off and eventually recovering without damage.
+McLaren star Fernando Alonso only completed 4 laps after the team discovered a hydraulic leak, knocking him to the twentieth position in FP1.

 - RELATEDLewis Hamilton Calls Talk of Championship Win at Austin 'Silly''I honestly couldn’t care less if it’s here or on the last race, as long as it’s done.'READ NOW

 - RELATEDVerstappen and Hartley Expected to Suffer Grid Penalties in AustinNew power plants and computer systems could place the Red Bull sister teams at the back of the grid.READ NOW